Sycamore seed poisoning

 Protecting your equines

-Removal of sycamore trees from affected pastures can be one approach, although, this might not always be feasible.
-In cases where the trees can’t be removed, it is recommended decreasing turnout time on affected pastures from October through mid-December and in the early spring.
-Remember that even paddocks free of sycamore trees may still be at risk from seeds being blown on to the pasture.
+- In cases where the trees can’t be removed, decrease or discontinue turnout time on affected pastures from October through mid-December and in the early spring.
+Remember that even paddocks free of sycamore trees may still be at risk from seeds being blown on to the pasture so remain vigilant in this regard.

 Other important preventive measures could include providing additional forage, preventing over grazing of pastures through rotational grazing, and limiting turnout to less than six hours per day during autumn and early spring3.
 Remember that feeding supplemented forage from the ground or close to sycamore trees can increase the risk of ingesting seeds.